nextflow-io/nextflow/docs/operator.md

 :language: console
 ```

-An optional {ref}`closure <script-closure>` can be used to control how the items are compared.
+An optional [closure ](script-closure) can be used to control how the items are compared.
 The closure can be a *mapping function*, which transforms each item before it is compared, or a *comparator function*, which defines how to compare two items more generally.

 The following examples show how to find the longest string in a channel: